clearlinux/clear-linux-documentation/source/guides/maintenance/cpu-performance.rst

 Modern x86 :abbr:`CPUs (central processing units)` employ a number of features to balance performance, energy, and thermal efficiency.

-By default, |CL| prioritizes maximum CPU performance assuming that the faster the program finishes execution, the faster the CPU can return to a low energy idle state.
+By default, |CL| prioritizes maximum CPU performance, assuming that the faster the program finishes execution, the faster the CPU can return to a low energy idle state.
 It is important to understand and evaluate the impact of each feature when troubleshooting or considering changing the defaults.